ExaWorks/job-api-spec/specification.md

 #### Resources

+The `resources` key of the J/PSI jobspec contains the data from the `ResourceSpec` class.
 The value of the resources key SHALL be a strict list which MUST define either node or slot as the first and only resource.
 Each list element SHALL represent a **resource vertex** (described below).

 A resource vertex SHALL contain only the following keys: